Mhycka1/Mhycka1.github.io/index.md

 Since clustering algorithms have to sift through a high number of features, we will reduce the dimensionality (complexity) of the dataset and features.
 We decided to use PCA and t-SNE as our reduction techniques.
 PCA is ideal for reducing dimensionality because it preserves the most significant patterns in data by finding points of maximum variance.
 In the case of textual data which can be high dimensional, this is very helpful.
 Unlike PCA, t-SNE does well at visualizing non-linear relationships which is also helpful for working with textual data.
 Together these two reduction techniques allow us effectively process and visualize trends that will be found in K-means clustering.

+Here we repeat the steps from our second statistical analysis and eliminate any filler words and create a method to count the occurences of words.
+We also create a method that creates a dataframe containing the common words of each century

 ```python
 import pandas as pd